Prudentnavigator/PrivateChatRoom-App/README.md

 ## <ins>PrivateChatRoom-App v1.1.2</ins>

 This application allows users to communicate privately in real time.\
-It is designed to be used with the "PrivateChatRoom-Server".\
+It is designed to be used with the 'PrivateChatRoom-Server'.\
-As long as python3 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).\
+As long as python3 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).

+![startupscreen] (/Screenshots/chat.png)

 ### Usage:
 1. Assure that your device is connected to the internet and the server is